bcgov/diputils/README.md

 **Notes:** CSV format synthetic data (.csv) are supplied alongside zipped fixed-width format synthetic data (.zip) for comparison.
 In the actual DIP environment
 * data are provided in fixed-width format ONLY (no CSV files)
 * the data dictionaries don't typically appear in the same folder as the fixed-width files they're associated with.
-Software for matching fixed-width files with data dictionaries, will soon be provided in this repository
+Software for matching fixed-width files with data dictionaries, is provided in this repository

 ## Example Usage (inside of DIP)
 ### Building "diputils" command-line utilities in SRE: